How to lower ping: Reduce lag for the best gaming experience in 2024

 Ping rate is chiefly determined by your internet connection — if you’re living in the boonies with only a budget home-internet plan, then you’re probably no stranger to high ping.
 However, your internet speed (download/upload speed) isn’t the only factor that affects ping while gaming.
 Here are the most common reasons for having high ping values:

-• Your Wi-Fi signal is obstructed.
+- Your Wi-Fi signal is obstructed.
 Wi-Fi signals can be surprisingly fragile.
-Walls or even large pieces of furniture between you and your Wi-Fi router can disrupt your connection and lead to higher ping.
+Walls or even large pieces of furniture between you and your Wi-Fi router can disrupt your connection, causing network jitter and leading to higher ping.

 How to lower your ping: 11 fixes to reduce lag